All Episodes

 We have an update, ladies and gentlemen, on the shocking story out of Buffalo, in which a Muslim man started a TV network to improve the image of Muslims, removed his wife's head.

-Police now say that the man Muzamul Hassan, wait till you hear his wife's name.
+Police now say that the man, Muzamu Hassan, wait till you hear his wife's name.

-Muzamo Hassan is charged with murdering his wife, Asiya Hassan.
+You want Muzamu Hassan is charged with murdering his wife, Asia Hassan.

-And uh it just the story just continues here, ladies and gentlemen, to uh grow fruit, uh, so to speak.
+And it just, the story just continues here, ladies and gentlemen, to grow fruit, so to speak.

-The police accused the 44-year-old Hasan of removing his wife's head at the TV station where he launched his TV network to improve the image of Muslims.
+The police accused the 44-year-old Hassan of removing his wife's head at the TV station where he launched his TV network to improve the image of Muslims.

 In an AP interview, he said he hoped the network would balance negative portrayals of Muslims following 9-11.

-The uh reason for this, the reason it all happened, the reason he removed his wife's ASIA head is because she had filed for divorce.
+The reason for this, the reason it all happened, the reason he removed his wife's Asiya head is because she had filed for divorce.

-Now, ladies and gentlemen, an update, if you will on the havoc caused by Travis the chimpanzee in Stamford, Connecticut, the New York Post write up of this.
+Now, ladies and gentlemen, an update, if you will, on the havoc caused by Travis the Chimpanzee in Stamford, Connecticut.

 Three people wrote this story.